fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 12.md

 * Mount the ultrasonic sensors and camera
 * Incorporate some of the feedback from the evaluation: slower driving speed/acceleration, better web user interface
+* Implement some way of detecting a connected remote user so that we don't have to fake it
 * Maybe more improvements if there is time
 * Reach milestone 5
 * Send refund requests for the components we bought